 After several years, time has come for an update of my 2015 Tools of the trade post.
-This is the hardware and software I work with in 2018.
-Computers and other hardware I’m still a Mac person (an old 2009 IMac and a 2010 MacBook Pro 13 inches, still reliable, albeit a bit slowl).
+These arethe hardware and software tools I work with in 2018.
+Computers and other hardware I’m still a Mac person (an old 2009 IMac and a 2010 MacBook Pro 13 inches, still reliable, albeit a bit slow).
 I […]

 The use of YouTube in language education is pretty much a given today.
 Yet, speaking with colleagues and students, I realized that not all of them were aware that there are some features available that are really useful for language education.
 Here are two of them: Subtitles (or closed captions) and the speed at which […]